SCLW/Circuitry-Based-Sound/readme.md

 </picture>

 For mono stable operation, a negative going pulse at the trigger input causes the output to go high for a defined amount of time (one shot).
 A second pulse within that time period has no effect on the output pulse and will be ignored.
 This circuit can be used for debouncing switches.
-The time the output stays high is set through the RC circuit and can be calculated with $T_H = RC ln(3) \approx 1.1 R_1 C_1$.
+The time the output stays high is set through the RC circuit and can be calculated with $T_H = R_1C_1 ln(3) \approx 1.1 R_1 C_1$.

 [LMC555 Data Sheet](https://www.ti.com/lit/ds/symlink/lmc555.pdf?ts=1609974121158&ref_url=https%253A%252F%252Fwww.google.com%252F "LMC555")
 [TLC555 Data Sheet](https://www.ti.com/lit/ds/symlink/tlc555.pdf "TLC555")